shahrk/ItemStockTracker/README.md

 ### Future Goals

-- Come up with a good name！
-- Text alert.
 - Collect the in-stock drop data and predict the next drop time.
 - More supported retailers.
 - [Other enhancements](https://github.com/qchen59/ItemStockTracker/issues)